survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Separate Source Map Types

 Webpack can also generate production usage friendly source maps.
 These will end up in separate files ending with `.map` extension and will be loaded by the browser only when required.
-This way your users get good performance while it's easier for you to debug the application.
+This way your users get good performance while it’s easier for you to debug the application.

 `source-map` is a good default here.
 Even though it will take longer to generate the source maps this way, you will get the best quality.
-If you don't care about production source maps, you can simply skip the setting there and get better performance in return.
+If you don’t care about production source maps, you can simply skip the setting there and get better performance in return.

 ### `devtool: 'cheap-source-map'`

 `cheap-source-map` is similar to the cheap options above.
-The result won't have column mappings.
-Also, source maps from loaders, such as *css-loader*, won't be used.
+The result won’t have column mappings.
+Also, source maps from loaders, such as *css-loader*, won’t be used.

 Examining the `.map` file reveals the following output in this case: